adrienZ/adrienzaganelli.com/projects/nuxt3/content/blog/time-saving-css-techniques-to-create-responsive-images.md

 published: true
 title: Time-saving CSS techniques to create responsive images
 createdAt: 2018-08-18
+image:
-media: /assets/content/kevin-vu-unsplash.jpeg
+  src: /assets/content/kevin-vu-unsplash.jpeg
-caption: Photo by Kevin Ku on Unsplash
+  alt: Photo by Kevin Ku on Unsplash
 ---

 #### As a web developer, there is a high probability that you have encountered the two enemies of this article: images and deadlines.
 Sometimes, for some reasons, your images won’t fit the layout and you don’t want to wrap your head around this for hours.